MarcBoule/OnelabModels/ShellAndKelvin/README.md

 # Shell and Kelvin transformation benchmarking

 This directory contains examples for studying the Kelvin (inversion) and shell transformations in [GetDP](https://getdp.info/).
-It covers the following cases on Form0 (scalar potential) function spaces:
+A version _greater_ than 3.5.0 of GepDP is required (or a development version, until such a version is released).
+The examples cover the following cases on Form0 (scalar potential) function spaces:

 * [3D-Spherical](#3Dsperical)